 The Rules That Wrecked the Economy

 It takes a little time to explain the evidence, here showing the long record of US GDP growing by leaps and bounds for 120 years.
-Overlaid are Household income levels, scaled to equal GDP at 1970 so their proportional changes are displayed.
-Household incomes are seen perfectly tracking GDP from the 1940’s to about 1970, and then start to dramatically fall behind.
-It shows the economy completely stopped “lifting all boats” in 1970, completely disproving the endlessly promoted business lobby idea that how to cure the “malaise” was to give the rich more money.
-Households suffered from the having to manage the ever faster growing complexity of life, but without the growing resources.
-It might not have been intentional, but these trends do seem to literally display 40 years of US households being increasingly devalued, cheated out of the economic value they created, even as investors were cheated too, by businesses being driven to develop unsustainably, only becoming a great public issue now.
+Overlaid are Household income levels, scaled to equal GDP in 1970, so their proportional changes are displayed.
+Household incomes are seen moving all together, all changing in proportion to GDP…. from the 1940’s to 1970, but then start to dramatically fall behind.
+It shows the economy completely stopped “lifting all boats” in 1970, completely disproving the endlessly promoted business lobby idea that how to cure for the “malaise” was to give the rich more (nearly all) of the money.

-The next figure shows the behavior of the stock market at the time when the SEC rules bringing “efficiency” to fast trading and market manipulation by traders, a 14 year record of NYSE trading frequency beginning at 1960.
-You can clearly see how the strongly pattered trading followed right after the rules were implemented, as a dramatic change from the sleepy manner of trading before.
+The next figure shows the behavior of the stock market at the time when the SEC rules bringing “efficiency” to fast trading and market manipulation by traders, a 14-year record of NYSE trading frequency beginning in 1960.
+You can clearly see how the strongly patterned trading followed immediately after the rules were implemented, marking a dramatic change from the previous, sleepy manner of trading.
 You might also be curious about the 40 year record, from 1960 to 2000.

 When you see a genuine behavior change like how the trading volume suggests a “sleepy” market from 1960 to 1965 followed by a market of manic movements thereafter, it means people have really changed what they’re doing.
 I’m not completely sure how well my hypotheses about that behavior change will hold up, what it was and what effect it had.
 I have a rather good record on a number of other things, though, so I think they’re at least rather close.

-I would love to have help going more deeply into how the culture change involved took place.
-The SEC annual report mentions a number of meetings that might have been involved, and getting those notes might be very valuable.
-The documents I found most useful so far are a 30 pg excerpt from the SEC Annual Report of 1964 and a NY Times article reporting demand for “the bottom line” .
-The latter interestingly reports on the woes of bankers, as if not sure of how businesses defined their values, as an argument for reducing the value of businesses to a single number in a quarterly report.
-I think that way of redefining the value of businesses shows a clear “spin” favoring the fast trading culture about to emerge.
-It quite neglected the possible effect on the lasting values of businesses, that seems to have been the mainstay of Wall Street thinking before.
+I would love to have help exploring more deeply how the culture change involved took place.
+The SEC’s annual report mentions a number of meetings that may have been involved, and obtaining those notes could be very valuable.
+The documents I found most useful so far are a 30 pg excerpt from the SEC Annual Report of 1964 and a NY Times article reporting demand for “the bottom line.”
+The latter interestingly reports on the woes of bankers, as if not sure of how businesses define their values, as an argument for reducing the value of businesses to a single number in a quarterly report.
+I think that way of redefining the value of businesses shows a clear “spin” favoring the fast-trading culture that is about to emerge.
+It quite neglected the possible effect on the lasting values of businesses, and the devaluation of the people doing the work, which Wall Street thinking seems to have resulted in.

 __________